-The NINR and NIH links in the document below provide information and tutorials for all types of funding opportunities currently supported by NINR.
+The NINR and NIH links below provide information and tutorials for all types of funding opportunities currently supported by NINR.

 All information obtained on non-NINR sites that is specific to other Institutes or Centers should be checked for its application to NINR policy and procedures with NINR Program Directors or Grant Management specialists.

 For most grant types, such as the R01 (http://grants.nih.gov/grants/guide/pa-files/pa-10-067.html), use the electronic forms in the Grant Application Package.

 With few exceptions, all types of grant applications are electronic.
 When determining which form, please be sure to read the funding opportunity announcement.